akavel/elm-github-install/Readme.md

   ```
   "elm-lang/dom": "../elm-lang/dom"
   ```
+  *Note:* on Windows this doesn't work if npm was used to install elm-install; you must use Ruby & gem install (see #36 for more details).
+Also, cmd.exe must be run as Administrator, as this commands creates a symbolic link to a directory.

 If a reference or a path is defined then the version in the `dependencies` field is ignored and the **version will be used from the `elm-package.json` at that source**.